- Share your observations

 Red-shouldered Hawk (Buteo lineatus)

 Red-shouldered Hawk (Buteo lineatus), a bird listed as Threatened in Wisconsin.
 This species prefers larger stands of older-aged to mature bottomland hardwoods along riparian areas, deciduous swamps, and northern hardwoods or mixed deciduous – coniferous upland forests with wetland pockets or ephemeral ponds interspersed or located in close proximity.
 The recommended avoidance period is from March 15 to July 31 in southern Wisconsin, and April 1 to July 31 north of Highway 64.
 See the species guidance document for avoidance measures and management guidance from the Natural Heritage Conservation Program.

 Status and Natural Heritage Inventory documented occurrences in Wisconsin

 The table below provides information about the protected status - both state and federal - and the rank (S and G Ranks) for Red-shouldered Hawk (Buteo lineatus).
 See the Working List Key for more information about abbreviations.
 Counties shaded blue have documented occurrences for this species in the Wisconsin Natural Heritage Inventory database.
-The map is provided as a general reference of where this species has been found to date and is not meant as a range map.
+The map is provided as a general reference of where occurrences of this species meet NHI data standards and is not meant as a comprehensive map of all observations.

 |Federal Status in Wisconsin||none|